fastoch/Networking/VLAN_Trunk_Links.md

 This is called **pruning**, and we do this with the `switchport trunk allowed vlan` command.
 If we don't use this command, all VLANs are allowed over the link.

-To allow VLANs 10 and 20 on interface gi 0/2:
+To allow VLANs 10 and 20 on interface gi 0/2 (on both switches):
 ```
 enable
 config terminal